eemmeelliiee/eemmeelliiee/README.md

 ### What I 💜

 - Programming in general (but mostly Java and Lua) ☕️
 - Teaching programming to others 👩‍🏫
-- I also like to run 🏃‍♀️ and travel the world! 🌎
+- I also like photography, singing and travelling the world! 🌎

 ### I am currently working on...